 I am working hard on capturing a little bit more of the lifestyle aspect of each session as well at the posed shots.
 And this shot just really yells that to me, the “pose”, the light the moody-ness of it all.

-To see more of what I offer please check out my investment page for more info.
+To see more of what I offer please check out my website.
 Can’t wait to work with you!

 I met Nicole at my event back in August at our local baby boutique, Cribs n’ Bibs, and we hit it off right away.
 She brought in her beautiful daughter Mable and told me she was expecting in October.
 She love the idea of a fresh 48 session since they were still doing renovations on their house and it would be a mess for a at home session.